Zxcgo/Zxcgo.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: 计算机科学硕士
+role: Master of Computer Science

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: 华北理工大学
+  - name: North China University of Technology
     url: https://www.ncst.edu.cn/

 # Short bio (displayed in user profile at end of posts)